xilissium/Self-Tracking-BOT-with-Raspberry-Pi-4/README.md

 - Generic camera/ webcam (i use the playstation 3 eyes camera)

 ## Installation
-clone the git in the folder of your choice, installe all the necesary librarys and uplaod the arduino (Mbot.ino) on the board and run the BOB.py
+clone the git in the folder of your choice, installe all the necesary librarys and upload the arduino (Mbot.ino) on the board and run the BOB.py
 ### for python libraries:
 - pip install Flask pyserial opencv-python numpy flask-cors